hedi0/Smart_DustBin/README.md

 ### Testing Requirements

-*   If applicable, include unit tests for new features or bug fixes.
+*   If applicable, include unit tests for new fe
-*   Provide instructions on how to manually test your changes if automated tests are not feasible for embedded logic.
+*   Provide instructions on how to manually test your changes if automat
-*   Ensure the project co